This article was updated February 3, 2020, from an earlier version.

 Betsy Struxness, Ensemble

 Though not widely known, Struxness understudied the role of Angelica in the Broadway production.
-She had a role on an episode of Broad City and just wrapped short film In The Field, which she produced.
+She had a role on an episode of Broad City and in the short film In The Field, which she produced.

 Ephraim Sykes, Ensemble

 Featured as George Eacker, Sykes also covered the roles of Mulligan/Madison on Broadway.
 Last year, Sykes played the role of Seaweed in the broadcast television event Hairspray Live!.
-He appeared in the world-premiere production of Ain’t Too Proud at Berkely Rep earlier this year.
+He appeared in the world-premiere production of Ain’t Too Proud at Berkely Rep and earned a Tony nomination for his performance in the role on Broadway.
+He will next appear as the title role in MJ: The Musical.

 Andrew Chappelle, Swing